AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 *Design Layout:*

-1. The top section of the slide should have the title and subtitle centered.
+1. The slide background should have a web structure in light opacity to represent Web3.
+2. The title and subtitle should be at the top, centered, in bold fonts.
-2. Below the title, there should be a large graphic of a cybersecurity shield, with a lock and chain, symbolizing protection.
+3. Below the title, place a large shield symbolizing security and a lock symbolizing privacy.
-3. On the left side, include bullet points for the speaker's talking points.
-4. On the right side, include a data flow diagram showing how Deeper Network secures data transmission in Web3.
-5. The bottom section should have an icon representing privacy, with a brief note on its importance.
+4. Below the visuals, display the key features in a horizontal layout with icons and brief descriptions for each feature.
+5. At the bottom, include a quote "In an age where data is the new currency, security and privacy are the guardians of this digital treasure." in an elegant font.

 *Presentation Effect:*

+1. The shield and lock visuals should have a slight 3D effect and should appear to be protecting the web structure in the background.
+2. The key features section should be visually engaging, with simple icons and keywords.
+Each feature should appear one by one as the speaker discusses them.
+3. The quote at the bottom should appear with a fade-in effect to emphasize the importance of security and privacy in Web3.
+4. The speaker should use a laser pointer or similar tool to guide the audience through the elements of the slide.
+5. The transition to this slide should be smooth, with the shield and lock visuals being the focal point.

+*Additional Information:*

-This slide should instill the importance of security and privacy in the audience's minds.
-The cybersecurity shield graphic should be bold and imposing, symbolizing the strength of Deeper Network’s security measures.
-The speaker should use a tone of urgency and importance, emphasizing the criticality of security and privacy in Web3.
-The data flow diagram should be clear and informative, showing the audience how Deeper Network’s technology works to secure data transmission.
-The privacy icon should be simple but powerful, reminding the audience that privacy is a fundamental right.
-The audience should leave this slide with a deep understanding of the importance of security and privacy in Web3 and the role that Deeper Network plays as a guardian of the web.
+This slide serves to highlight the importance of security and privacy in the Web3 ecosystem and how Deeper Network acts as a guardian in this space.
+The design and layout should be sleek and modern, reflecting the protective nature of Deeper Network's features.
+The speaker should engage the audience by explaining the critical role of security and privacy in safeguarding data and restoring trust in the digital world.
+The visuals should be symbolic and representative of the concepts being discussed.

 ## Slide 8: Community: The Lifeblood of Web3

-- Title: Community: The Lifeblood of Web3
+- Title: Community: The Driving Force of Web3
-- Subtitle: Empowering and Engaging the Collective
+- Subtitle: Empowering and Engaging the Community for a Decentralized Future
-- Visuals: Diverse group of people connected through a network, community engagement icons, success story spotlight.
-- Bullet Points:
-    - The Role of Community in Web3
-    - Deeper Network’s Community Engagement
-    - Success Story Spotlight
+- Visuals: A group of diverse people icons interconnected, representing the community, with arrows pointing outward symbolizing the driving force.
+- Key Features: Community Feedback, Decentralized Governance, Community-driven Initiatives, Global Engagement.
+- Quote: "The community is not just a part of the network; it is the network."

 *Content and Speaker's Note:*